-Prices of assets in the market are said to be fair if they agree with the arbitrage-free principle, i.e., if one cannot set up an arbitrage portfolio by investing on these assets.
+Asset prices in an arbitrage-free market are also said to be fair (or arbitrage-free).

 References [1] S. Calogero: A first course on options pricing theory.
 Lecture notes for the course "Options and Mathematics" at Chalmers.
-Available on the course homepage.
+Available on the course homepage. $^2 \mathrm{Investors}$ who try to make profits by exploiting arbitrage opportunities in the market are called arbitragers.